sriyaa1504/cse15l-lab-reports/lab-report-1.md

 - The next step in this lab is how to use VScode to connect to a remote computer so that you can perform tasks there
 - If you're on windows :
   - Install `git` for Windows.
+  - Link to do so - https://gitforwindows.org/
 - Then, open a terminal in VScode in order to use ssh.
+  - Command to use ssh : `$ ssh cs15lwi23zz@ieng6.ucsd.edu` (replace zz with your course specific letters)
 - If this is the first time you are connecting to the server, a message like this should pop up:
  ![Image](x.png)
 - Type **yes** and press enter.
 Follow up by entering your *password*.